sploid/sploid.github.io/bot/README.md

 # [L-words:](https://t.me/l_words_bot) Telegram-bot for memorizing words

-Hello all, this section contains articles about how the bot works to memorize words.
+Hi all, this section contains articles about how the bot works to memorize words.

 ## Articles